tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `list`: Lists the following of organization this user...
+* `list`: List the followings of an organization the...
-* `request`: Operations on following requests of...
+* `request`: Manage outgoing requests to follow other...
-* `stop`: Stops one organization following of another.
+* `stop`: Stop the organization from following another...

 #### `zanshin organization following list`

-Lists the following of organization this user has direct access to.
+List the followings of an organization the user has direct access to.

 **Usage**: